 10 Must-See Holiday Displays in Arizona

-Arizona offers a diverse variety of holiday fun, from a desert themed ice rink, to the popular Zoo Lights event, to a unique Tumbleweed tree unlike anything you have ever seen.
+Arizona offers a diverse variety of holiday fun, from a desert themed ice rink, to one of the largest Zoo Lights celebrations in the country, to a unique Tumbleweed tree unlike anything you have ever seen.
 The 10 holiday displays & events listed below are must-sees if you find yourself spending the holidays in Arizona!

 1. Phoenix Zoo Lights